MatthewDavidBradshaw/RxMvpAndroid/CONTRIBUTING.md

 - Release branches are named as `release/$variant-v$versionNumber` where `$variant-` is optional.
 Release branches originate from the head of `develop` and are merged into both `master` and `develop` when finished.
 - Hotfix branches are named as `hotfix/$title`.
 Hotfix branches originate from the head of `master` and are merged into both `master` and `develop` when finished.
 Merging into `develop` is optional if the fix is no longer relevant.

-In addition to the gitflow standard branches, we also use repository documentation branches for changes that affect only the checked in repository documentation (e.g. the README).
+In addition to the standard gitflow branches, we also use repodocs branches for changes that affect only the checked-in repository documentation (e.g. the README).
 These branches are named as `repodocs/$title`.
 They originate from the head of `master` and are merged into both `master` and `develop` when finished.
 Merging into `develop` is optional if the change is no longer relevant.
 A repodoc branch is essentially a hotfix branch that only touches repository documentation.

 `$title` and `$variant` are subject to the following rules:
 - Only use lower case letters and hyphens.